mmuller88/mmblog/content/newsletter-20/index.md

 https://dev.to/aws-builders/is-this-thing-on-giving-an-effective-talk-in-person-887

 An interesting talk about public speaking.
-The author gives tips for how to improve public speaking.
+The author gives tips on how to improve public speaking.

 Thanks a lot to the author [Kristi Perreault](https://dev.to/kristiperreault)